Signs and symptoms

 - Enlarged lymph nodes.

+Only people who have had chickenpox in the past (usually in childhood) can get shingles.
 The reason why the chickenpox virus reactivates as shingles is not fully understood.
 It is thought that the following factors influence the development of shingles:

 - Emotional stress